 The first half of the book deals with theorems on the real line, while the second half is dedicated to theorems on arbitrary topological spaces.
 The author’s writing style is charmingly simple.
 Instead of making things unnecessarily complicated, he keeps the text lucid, clear, and to the point.
-After finishing the book, the reader will have a decent exposure to real analysis at a fairly advanced level.
+After finishing the book, the reader will have decent exposure to real analysis at a fairly advanced level.

 4. Counterexamples in Analysis by Gelbaum